 The University of Texas at Austin is home to more than 50,000 students which often can feel like a city in itself.
 If you’re in need of off-campus housing near UT-Austin, becoming familiar with the different neighborhoods in Austin will help to determine which neighborhood will be the best fit for you, along with knowing how far your commute to the UT-Austin campus will be.

 To help make your search for UT-Austin off-campus housing and apartments in Austin a little easier, we at College Pads put together a list of neighborhoods that are near the University of Texas at Austin campus.
 While these aren’t all of the neighborhoods in Austin, they are the most popular amongst students.
 Each of these neighborhoods is within walking distance to campus, or just a short bike, car, or bus ride (free to all UT students) away.

 Whether you own a condominium, duplex, single-family home, or a huge purpose-built apartment complex, all landlords share the same goal: to keep your units full and maximize profits.
 But finding the right mix of cost minimization while increasing resale value and growing rents isn’t easy.
-Seems kind of like trying to pat your head and rub your stomach at the same time—it’s doable but mentally challenging.
 One of the more obvious ways to achieve this goal is to make a few rental property updates.

 Prior to popup testing centers, business closures, and mask mandates – one of the most pivotal changes to occur in response to the coronavirus pandemic was universities transitioning to remote learning late in the Spring 2020 semester.
 Many students held out hope that the coronavirus would be gone by the following semester and things would go back to normal.